wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	numeric value, it's also important to choose the correct type if you expect to perform mathematic calculations.

-1. Modify the following three column data types to **Fixed Decimal Number**.
+1. Modify the following three-column data types to **Fixed Decimal Number**.

 	-   Unit Price